Nine Emperor Gods

 Papers containing wishes from devotees are pasted neatly at the base of the Dragon Boat.

 Fig 9.
-Jing Shui Gang Dou Mu Gong (汫水港斗母宫also had enormous candles that are required to remain lighted throughout the 9 days celebrations, similar to Hougang Dou Mu Gong temple.
+Jing Shui Gang Dou Mu Gong (汫水港斗母宫also had enormous joss sticks that are required to remain lighted throughout the 9 days celebrations, similar to Hougang Dou Mu Gong temple.

 2. Hougang Dou Mu Gong approximately arrived at Jing Shui Gang Dou Mu Gong (汫水港斗母宫) (located at 561 Yishun Ring Road Blk 123) at around 530 pm.